This holiday season is predicted to be especially lucrative for e-commerce brands, as more people will be shopping online rather than in-store.

 - Are there any additional promos or deals going on?

 - Will it be here by the holidays?

 - How can I find or track my purchase?

 Live chat and automated chatbot options can often help answer common questions or link customers to a frequently-asked questions (FAQ) page.
 You can also consider outsourcing after-hours phone calls to a virtual assistant service provider.

 Speaking of FAQs, make sure this page is updated with all the necessary information.
 You don’t want broken links or any info that’s outdated, since this will just frustrate your customer.

 4. Create holiday e-commerce email campaigns

 Email is one of the most effective marketing methods you can leverage when it comes to holiday e-commerce strategies.
-Cyber Monday drove $7.9 billion dollars in e-commerce sales in 2018, according to Big Commerce.
-Furthermore, Shopify reports that approximately 24% of those sales were through email.
+Cyber Monday drives billions of dollars in sales each year.
+Furthermore, Shopify reports that, in recent years, approximately 24% of those sales have been through email.

 When crafting your emails, we recommend you: